-In May, Kia Motors Europe confirmed that its first dedicated electric vehicle, built on a unique platform (E-GMP), would boasts of “world-leading” EV technologies and powertrain.
+In May 2020, Kia had confirmed that its first dedicated electric vehicle, built on a unique platform (E-GMP), would boasts of “world-leading” EV technologies and powertrain.

-Emilio Herrera, Chief Operating Officer at Kia Motors Europe says the Old Continent is the focal point for electric vehicle sales (sales of EVs grew this year despite the Coronavirus lockdown) and every year of the last 5 years, the company has reported growing sales of EVs with the e-Niro and e-Soul models.
+Emilio Herrera, COO, Kia (Europe), had said that the Old Continent is the focal point for electric vehicle sales (sales of EVs grew this year despite the Coronavirus lockdown) and every year between 2015 and 2019, the company has reported growing sales of EVs with the e-Niro and e-Soul models.

 Kia Imagine ‘e-GT’ to offer Porsche Taycan-level acceleration

-In an interaction with AutoExpress.co.uk, Emilio Herrera, COO, Kia Motors Europe has said that Kia Motors is planning a performance variant of the new EV which is known as the Kia CV internally.
-The performance variant will be able to launch from 0 to 100 km/h in under 3 seconds, pushing the Imagine into Porsche Taycan territory.
+In an interaction with AutoExpress.co.uk in July 2020, Herrera had said that Kia is planning a performance variant of the CV.
+The performance variant will be able to launch from 0 to 100 km/h in under 3 seconds, pushing the Kia CV into Porsche Taycan territory.
 The performance-oriented EV is the result of Kia’s partnership with Croatian electric car specialist Rimac.
 The EV will have the same 800V battery technology offered on the Taycan and will support 350 kW fast-charging.